 Resolved to solving sickle cell disease

-GRA initiative leverages, expands Georgias strengths and assets
+GRA-led initiative leverages, expands Georgia's strengths and assets

 - Mindpower.
-By recruiting the Calvin Smyre GRA Eminent Scholar and three other scientists – some of the brightest minds in Sickle Cell Disease research – Georgia will immediately expand existing research capacity.
+By recruiting the Calvin Smyre GRA Eminent Scholar, the Teresa White Director of Clinical Programs and two other GRA Distinguished Investigators – some of the brightest minds in Sickle Cell Disease research – Georgia will immediately expand existing research capacity.

 - Lab infrastructure.
 While Georgia’s university labs are generally well-equipped, crucial pieces of technology and instrumentation are needed to support the research of newly recruited scientific teams.

 - Clinical and market translation.
 The footprint of treatment at Children’s Healthcare of Atlanta will expand so that clinicians can evaluate new approaches developed by Georgia’s university scientists.
 Companies will be seeded and shaped around high-potential inventions emerging from the labs.

 GRA launched the statewide Solve Sickle Cell Initiative in May 2021 at a news conference in Columbus.
 Gov. Brian Kemp announced the initiative and the creation of the Calvin Smyre GRA Eminent Scholar chair, an endowed chair, with Rep. Smyre on hand.
 Joining them was then-Lt.
 Gov. Geoff Duncan and GRA President Susan Shows.

 Later, the Teresa White Director of Clinical Programs position was announced as part of the initiative, honoring the recent president of Aflac U.S. and a GRA Trustee.

 The need for new approaches and efforts to fight sickle cell is clear.
 Typically diagnosed around 5 months of age, sickle cell disease brings a lifetime of sudden events – from searing pain in hands and feet to hemorrhaging and stroke.